[Last updated: 7th May 2026]

 How Do AI Agents Use Web Search APIs?

-If you’re developing an AI agent, you’ll typically want it to make use of web search APIs through functionality baked into LLMs known as ‘tool-calling’, ‘tool-use’ or ‘function-calling’.
+Under the hood, AI agents make use of web search APIs through functionality baked into LLMs known as ‘tool-calling’, ‘tool-use’ or ‘function-calling’.

 Web Search API Pricing